 Recycled Wire Hanger Bird Feeder

-Here's a science craft project for your fourth grader, with an appealing bonus: it's made by reusing an old wire clothes hanger loaded with feed made from seeds mixed with discarded kitchen fat.
-In other words…here's a project that's good for birds, good for your child's learning, and good for the planet, too!
+Here's a science craft project for your fourth grader, with an appealing bonus: it'll help you get rid of what's old and unwanted, tranforming it into something new and interesting!
+It's made by reusing an old wire clothes hanger and loaded with feed made from seeds mixed with discarded kitchen fat.
+In other words…it's good for birds, good for learning, and good for the planet, too!

 What You Need: